 - Assist patients with medical forms

-Those who wish to become medical assistants must be well-organized, have a positive attitude and be able to adjust to constantly changing situations.
+Those who wish to become medical assistants must be well-organized, have a positive attitude, and adjust to constantly changing situations.

-Being a good medical assistant isn’t just about managing the day to day operations of the office.
+Being an excellent medical assistant isn’t just about managing the office’s day-to-day operations.

-Because medical assistants often work directly with patients it is important that they are compassionate, caring, patient and open-minded when communicating with others.
+Because medical assistants work directly with patients, they must be compassionate, caring, patient, and open-minded when communicating with others.

-Medical assistants also need to maintain a strong professional presence and respect the patients privacy they serve.
+Medical assistants also need to maintain a solid professional presence and respect the patient’s privacy they serve.

-Job growth for this career field is expected to grow significantly over the next ten years.
+Job growth for the healthcare profession will grow significantly over the next ten years.

-Growing economies and an aging baby boomer population means there will be more jobs for those either work as or want to become medical assistants.
+Growing economies and an aging baby boomer population mean more jobs for those who either work as or want to become medical assistants.

-By cross training in additional disciplines such as medical billing and coding, administrative management and other interdisciplinary practices medical assistants can continue to grow within their career and eventually transition into more specialized roles, which can provide opportunities to earn a higher salary and shift into more responsible roles.
+By cross-training in additional disciplines like medical billing and coding, administrative management, and other interdisciplinary practices, medical assistants can continue to grow within their careers.